Rami-BS/Rami-Ben-Shalom/README.md

 I always excited to meet and engage new people and learn from them and with them.

 ### What I do for fun
-Enjoy working and especially practicing yoga
+Enjoy working out and especially practicing yoga

 Reading books